leaf-ai/studio-go-runner/docs/interface.md

 ### experiment ↠ project

-All experiments should be assigned to a project.
-The project identifier is a label assigned by the StudioML user and is specific to their purposes.
+All experiments must be assigned to a project.
+The project identifier is a LEAF label assigned by the StudioML user and is specific to organization running StudioML or LEAF solution.

+### experiment ↠ project_version

+This field when defined denotes the specific version of a project this StudioML experiment is associated with.

+### experiment ↠ author

+All experiments must be assigned to a user that is the designated project experiment author.
+The experiment author identifier is typically a globally unique email address or identity label and is specific to organization running StudioML or LEAF solution.
+Typical values for this field could include an employee or email address.

+### experiment ↠ project_experiment

+Within StudioML experiments represent a single individual task, procedure or action.
+LEAF projects represent a user namespace and contain one or more LEAF experiments each one of those containing one or more StudioML experiments.
+This field is used to gather a collection of individual StudioML experiments within the context of a single LEAF project level experiment using this field as a label.

 ### experiment ↠ artifacts